ydsingh/alexa/labs/LocalRecommendations/README.md

 Implement a call to this API as a function in your skill.
 Add the function to the logic in an Intent handler so that the API can help prepare a dynamic response for the user.

-Find more detailed examples of Lambda API calls at [external-calls/httpsGet](../../external-calls/httpsGet) and [external-calls/httpsPost](../../external-calls/httpsPost).
+For a tutorial on calling APIs from Lambda, see the README guides at [external-calls/httpsGet](../../external-calls/httpsGet) and [external-calls/httpsPost](../../external-calls/httpsPost).